Carneddau ponies

 Clare Winton's thesis "Genetic diversity and phylogenetic analysis of native mountain ponies of Britain and Ireland reveal a novel rare population" where she and her colleagues state "Our results establish that the feral Carneddau ponies represent a unique and distinctive population that merits recognition as a defined population and conservation priority" can be seen here.
 The population of the Carneddau ponies is in the hundreds [ 2020 ]but fluctuates being affected by the weather.
 In 2013 100s died in the heavy snow of that winter, but the population recovered in a few years.

 Carneddau ponies are not given supplementary feed like some semi-feral ponies and have " .. a wider, diet than domestic ponies, [and ] will eat soft rush, Molinia, gorse and mountain grasses."

 They can feed themselves in winter by scraping the snow of the grass, a trait shared only with other British isles ponies, but done more often as they get no supplementary feed.
 See this in the BBC's Winterheros from the winter of 2020/21.

-The ponies while semi-feral are owned by 7 local families who once a year round them up for health checks and to allow some ponies to be sold to keep the herd in balance.
-In the past the Carneddau ponies were been sold for working use e.g. for Pit Ponys, but now are sold only for leisure.
+The ponies while semi-feral are owned by 7 local families who once a year-round them up for health checks and to allow some ponies to be sold to keep the herd in balance.
+In the past the Carneddau ponies were sold for working use e.g. as pit ponies, but now are sold only for leisure.